ajraini-anu/Astrocomp_assignment4/README.md

 <ul>
 <li>astrocomp assignment 4 PDF</li>
-I uploaded a PDF file containing the questions for Assignment 4.
-This uploaded PDF is part of answering Question 1, which asks us to push some content into the GitHub main branch
+I uploaded a simple code.
+This uploaded code file is part of answering Question 1, which asks us to push some content into the GitHub main branch

-<li>Q2 and Q3</li>
+<li>Q2_Assignment4_astrocomp.ipynb </li>
-I also have directories named Q2 and Q3, each containing the files related to the answers for Question 2 and Question 3, respectively
+I also have Q2_Assignment4_astrocomp.ipynb (code file), which containing the code related to the Question 2 and Question 3

+<li>data and figures </li>
+I saved all of my figures and data from Q2 and Q3 into these directories.

 </ul>